Vegetable gardens with a good mix of companion plants can perform better.

 Nothing’s better than a happy, fruitful tomato, but keeping pests and diseases at bay can be a challenge.

 All winter long, tomato lovers suffer, eating supermarket fruit with the taste and texture of foam packing peanuts.
 Finally, summer arrives, bringing a harvest of tart, sweet, sunshiny tomatoes.
-You can buy these edible jewels at the local farmers’ market, but there is something incredibly satisfying about growing your own.
-A just-picked tomato, still warm from […]
+You can buy these edible jewels at the local farmers’ market, but there is something incredibly satisfying about growing your […]

 Bonfire is the most popular patio peach with its maroon-purple leaves, small size, and sweet little peaches.